coignard/qatsi/README.md

 ---

 **Disclaimer:** Qatsi is not a password manager.
-It's a deterministic secret generator designed for high-entropy master passwords (e.g., KeePassXC database keys), disk encryption passphrases, PGP key passwords, and other secrets that need to be reproduced on-demand without storage.
+It's a deterministic secret generator I built to solve one specific problem of mine: generating reproducible secrets from a small set of high-entropy master passwords I keep exclusively in memory for high-stakes credentials such as password manager encryption (master passwords, key files), full-disk encryption passphrases, PGP and SSH key passphrases, Proxmox backup encryption keys, and access to critical services where credential loss is unacceptable.

 For day-to-day website passwords with varying policies, rotation requirements, and existing credentials, use a traditional password manager like KeePassXC or Bitwarden.
 Use Qatsi in contexts where you need reproducible secrets across air-gapped systems.
 See [SECURITY.md](SECURITY.md) for detailed threat model.